C-PANATORN/MissionPlanner_SwarmControl/README.md

 ###### VSCode
 Currently VSCode with C# plugin is able to parse the code but cannot build.

+---

 #### 2. Get the code

 If you get Visual Studio Community, you should be able to use Git from the IDE.
-Clone `https://github.com/ArduPilot/MissionPlanner.git` to get the full code.
+Clone `https://github.com/C-PANATORN/MissionPlanner_SwarmControl.git` to get the full code.

 In case you didn't install an IDE, you will need to manually install Git.
 Please follow instruction in https://ardupilot.org/dev/docs/where-to-get-the-code.html#downloading-the-code-using-git

 Open a git bash terminal in the MissionPlanner directory and type, "git submodule update --init" to download all submodules

+Alternatively, if you have installed MissionPlanner from the main branch, you can manually replace the ".csproj" and "formation.cs" files directly from this repository and compile the code. **Note: if you use this method you need to delete all cashe memory of your previous installation**

 #### 3. Build